esphome/esphome-docs/components/modbus_controller.rst

 .. note::

-    If your are using an ESP82xx serial logging may cause problems reading from uart.
-For best results hardware serial is prefered.
-Software serial may not be able to read all received data if other components spend a lot of time in loop()
+    If you are using an ESP8266, serial logging may cause problems reading from UART.
+For best results, hardware serial is recommended.
+Software serial may not be able to read all received data if other components spend a lot of time in the ``loop()``.

     For hardware serial only a limited set of pins can be used.
 Either `tx_pin: GPIO1` and `rx_pin: GPIO3`  or `tx_pin: GPIO15` and `rx_pin: GPIO13`.

     The disadvantage of using the hardware uart is that you can't use serial logging because the serial logs would be sent to the modbus device and cause errors.

-    Serial logging can be disable by setting `baud_rate: 0`.
+    Serial logging can be disabled by setting `baud_rate: 0`.

     See :doc:`logger` for more details